 Elafibranor, a dual agonist of the nuclear receptors PPARa and PPARd, is currently in Phase 3 development for the treatment of NASH.
 In our Phase 2b clinical trial, elafibranor achieved resolution of NASH without worsening of fibrosis, which is the primary endpoint of our ongoing global Phase 3 clinical trial.
 We have already achieved the enrollment necessary to perform an interim cohort analysis and expect to report interim results by the end of 2019.
-We believe these results, if positive, would support accelerated approval from the U.S. Food and Drug Administration, or FDA, and conditional approval from the European Medicines Agency, or EMA, as early as 2020.
+We believe these results, if positive, could support accelerated approval from the U.S. Food and Drug Administration, or FDA, and conditional approval from the European Medicines Agency, or EMA, as early as 2020.
 Elafibranor has received fast track designation from the FDA for the treatment of NASH.

 We are also developing elafibranor for the treatment of PBC, a chronic, progressive liver disease that leads to inflammation and scarring of the small bile ducts in the liver.
 Although a relatively rare disease mainly affecting women, PBC can develop into cirrhosis and other serious liver complications.
 There is currently no cure for PBC, and the two drugs approved for the treatment of PBC are limited by drug intolerance, lack of patient response and safety issues.
-Based on our clinical data, we believe elafibranor's unique mechanism of action can provide benefits for patients with PBC without the significant side effects associated with current PBC treatments.
-We are currently conducting a Phase 2 clinical trial of elafibranor in PBC and expect to report topline data by the end of 2018.
-If the results are positive, we intend to progress PBC to Phase 3 development.
+Based on our clinical data, we believe elafibranor's unique mechanism of action can provide benefits for patients with PBC without significant side effects, such as the serious liver injury or death and pruritis that have been associated with approved PBC treatments.
+In December 2018, we announced positive preliminary results from our Phase 2 clinical trial evaluating elafibranor for the treatment of PBC.
+Elafibranor met the primary endpoint of the trial, which was the change at week 12 in serum alkaline phosphatase, or ALP, from baseline, with statistical significance compared to placebo in both doses evaluated.
+Elafibranor also achieved with high statistical significance compared to placebo, the composite endpoint of ALP and bilirubin.
+That endpoint, which has been used for drug registration, is defined as (1) ALP less than 1.67 times the upper limit of normal, or ULN, (2) total bilirubin within normal limits and (3) a reduction of ALP of more than 15%.
+Based on these positive results, we plan to advance our PBC program into Phase 3 development.

 NASH is a silent disease.
 Patients often have no symptoms until the first signs of liver failure, and the lack of an accurate, non-invasive diagnosis tool contributes to under-diagnosis.
 Currently, liver biopsy is the standard for diagnosis, and variation in clinical practice and physician reluctance lead to under-diagnosis.
-Our blood-based IVD test is a novel, standalone diagnostic that we believe will meet the urgent need for a non-invasive, cost-effective, accessible and validated test to identify NASH patients who may be appropriate candidates for drug intervention, thereby decreasing the need for liver biopsy.
+Our blood-based IVD test is a novel, standalone diagnostic that we believe can address the urgent need for a non-invasive, cost-effective, accessible and validated test to identify NASH patients who may be appropriate candidates for drug intervention, thereby decreasing the need for liver biopsy.
 We believe our IVD test has the potential to benefit patients, improve overall clinical care and facilitate the identification of NASH patients to be treated.
 We anticipate marketing our IVD test first as a laboratory-developed test, or LDT, in 2019, and then submitting our IVD test for FDA marketing authorization in 2020.
+In January 2019, we entered into a license agreement with LabCorp to allow them to deploy our IVD test in the clinical research space.